rust-lang/reference/src/items/generics.md

 > &nbsp;&nbsp; [_OuterAttribute_]<sup>?</sup> `const` [IDENTIFIER] `:` [_Type_]

-Functions, type aliases, structs, enumerations, unions, traits, and implementations may be *parameterized* by types, constants and lifetimes.
+Functions, type aliases, structs, enumerations, unions, traits, and implementations may be *parameterized* by types, constants, and lifetimes.
 These parameters are listed in angle <span class="parenthetical">brackets (`<...>`)</span>, usually immediately after the name of the item and before its definition.
 For implementations, which don't have a name, they come directly after `impl`.